sirivanbiscuit/optimal-gardening/README.md

 ### File Structure
 * `run.py`, `test.py`, and the `documents` folder are in their standard locations.
-* The `misc` folder contains temporary templates and interactive scripts (to help visualize a certain garden layout).
+* The `misc` folder contains temporary templates and interactive scripts (i.e. to help visualize a certain garden layout).
 * The `scripts` folder contains class/method files used in the logic execution.
 Note that the logic execution itself is done with `run.py`